vanzei/vanzei/README.md

 <details>
 - 🤔 I’m looking for interesting individuals, with different skillsets to discuss and build an interesting community.<br />
 - 💬 Ask me about anything !
 Although I love tech, this is not my only interest...
 Sports, politics, agriculture, social work...
 I`m here to help you with the best I can.<br />
-- ⚡ Fun fact: I`m originally from Brazil 🇧🇷, but currently I live in the United States 🇺🇸<br />
+- ⚡ Fun fact: I`m originally from Brazil 🇧🇷, but currently I live in the United States 🇺🇸...
+I love Feijoada 🤤<br />